elastic/terraform-provider-ec/README.md

 However, it doesn't mean that all attributes that marked as `unknown` in the plan will get new values after apply.
 To mitigitate the problem, the provider uses plan modifiers that is a recommended way to reduce plan output.
 However, currently plan modifiers don't cover all the `computed` attributes.

+Please make sure to update to the latest TF client version.